Updated January 2019

-The Bissell Zing, Dyson Cinetic Big Ball, and Miele were all about average, leaving more debris in the corner and missing a few spots here and there.
+The Bissell Zing, Zing Rewind, Dyson Cinetic Big Ball, and Miele were all about average, leaving more debris in the corner and missing a few spots here and there.

-The Miele, Dyson Cinetic, and the Zing did exceptionally well at reaching under furniture, with this trilogy of canister vacuums completely cleaning the area under our test "sofa".
+The Miele, Dyson Cinetic, Bissell Zing Rewind, and the Zing did exceptionally well at reaching under furniture, with this quartet of canister vacuums completely cleaning the area under our test "sofa".
 The Oreck also did very well, especially for an upright model, reaching between 10"-11" under the furniture.
 The Navigator Deluxe and the Dyson Ball Animal 2 did alright, reaching about 6" under.

-Next, the Sprint QuickVac earned a 5 out of 10 for its showing.
-This model does give you the option to adjust the floor setting, but it is quite difficult to physically turn.
+Next, the Sprint QuickVac and the AirSwivel Lite tied again, each earning a 5 out of 10 in our group of ease of use assessments.
+The Sprint QuickVac does give you the option to adjust the floor setting, but it is actually quite difficult to physically turn.

 Finishing out the bottom of this metric, the Bissell 9595A and the Hoover WindTunnel once again earned the lowest score, meriting a 4 out of 10 for their subpar performance.

 Both of these models have a knob in the front to adjust the height for different floors, but neither of these models allows you to stop the brush.
 These vacuums didn't excel in the edging test, leaving a small strip of rice behind.

 The Hoover left a trail of debris behind in our edging test.